deepchecks/deepchecks/README.md

 deepchecks-installer install-monitoring
 ```

-This will automatically download the necessary dependencies, run the installation prcoess
+This will automatically download the necessary dependencies, run the installation process
 and then start the application locally.

 The installation will take a few minutes.
 Then you can open the deployment url (default is http://localhost),